restic/restic/doc/030_preparing_a_new_repo.rst

     $ export RESTIC_SMB_DOMAIN=<MY_SMB_DOMAIN>

-Once the server is configured, the setup of the SFTP repository can simply be achieved by changing the URL scheme in the ``init`` command:
+Once the server is configured, the setup of the SMB repository can simply be achieved by changing the URL scheme in the ``init`` command:

 .. code-block:: console